joshcanhelp/josh-to-11/input/symlinked/posts/2010-10-14-the-strikes.md

 ---
-title: "The Strikes"
+title: The Strikes
-excerpt: "We saw a strike parade in Dinan, France and it had a good energy to it.
-People were chanting a bit, walking slowly through the streets, showing their support for the opposition to a change in the retirement age."
+excerpt: 'We saw a strike parade in Dinan, France and it had a good energy to it.
+People were chanting a bit, walking slowly through the streets, showing their support for the opposition to a change in the retirement age.'
-modified: 2010-10-14 15:28:58
+modified: 2010-10-14T15:28:58.000Z
+wpid: 169
-tags: ["Paris"]
+tags:
+  - Paris
 featured_img: /_images/2010/10/dinan_protest-300x300.jpg
-wpid: 169
 ---